 A higher proportion of female staff are employed in the lower pay quartiles.
-Compared to last year, the number of female employees in the upper middle quartile has increased.
+Compared to last year the number of female employees in each quartile has decreased slightly, except for the lower middle quartile.

-In 2020, the median gender pay gap was 21.3% compared to 18% in 2019 and the mean pay gap was 9.1% compared to 3.6% in 2019.
-A number of factors can impact the data year on year, but the changes in 2020 also reflect that more males than females chose not to accrue more into their pension savings but took this benefit as additional payments.
+In 2021, the median gender pay gap was 23.3% compared to 21.3% in 2020 and the mean pay gap was 10.9% compared to 9.1% in 2020.
+A number of factors can impact the data year on year, but the changes in 2021 reflect some workforce fluctuations such as retirements and staff changes.
+More males than females continue to choose not to accrue more pension savings and opt for cash options instead.